Manuchar, Prince of Abkhazia

-Manuchar I, or Manch I, from the house of Shervashidze, was a prince of the Principality of Abkhazia from circa 1730 to 1757.
+Manuchar I, or Manch I, was a prince of the Principality of Abkhazia from circa 1730 to 1757.

+Biography

+By birth member of the House of Sharvashidze, family that ruled Abkhazia for centuries, he was the eldest son of Hamid Bey Shirvashidze, Prince of Abkhazia (d.
+1730).

 Manuchar was forcefully deposed from the throne by Ottoman Turkey and sent into exile to that empire, where he converted to Islam together with his brothers Levan, Shirvan and Zurab.

+His son, Kelesh Ahmed-Bey Sharvashidze, also became a ruling Prince in 1780.